danielnieuwerf/ChessCpp/README.md

+# ChessCpp

-# Currently refactoring the project into classes.
+Currently refactoring the project into classes.

 Skills practiced during this project:
 - OOP